19th CES contributes to building Delta Junction ice bridge

 |1

-This work, 19th CES contributes to building Delta Junction ice bridge [Image 6 of 6], by 2nd Lt.
-Charles Rivezzo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 19th CES contributes to building Delta Junction ice bridge, by A1C Maria Umanzor Guzman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT